-Cash Transfer Program (SCTP) was founded in 2006 with the goal of relieving poverty and its effects, including hunger, poor health, malnutrition, and lack of education.86 The target population for this program is Malawian households that are unable to provide for themselves and thus experiencing extreme, chronic poverty.87 Initially, this program faced difficulty with choosing which households to select as beneficiaries, mainly because poverty is so widespread in Malawi and the government does not have an infrastructure system for gathering and tracking demographic data on individual households.88 However, the SCTP was able to work with individual communities and local authorities to determine the households that were eligible and that would benefit most from cash transfers, eventually leading to over 100,000 enrolled households as of 2015.89
+was founded in 2006 to relieve poverty and its effects, including hunger, poor health, malnutrition, and lack of education.
+The target population for this program is Malawian households that are unable to provide for themselves and thus experience extreme, chronic poverty.
+Initially, this program faced difficulty with choosing which households to select as beneficiaries, mainly because poverty is so widespread in Malawi and the government does not have an infrastructure system for gathering and tracking demographic data on individual households.
+However, the SCTP was able to work with individual communities and local authorities to determine the eligible households that would benefit most from cash transfers, eventually leading to over 100,000 enrolled households as of 2015.

 The approach of SCTP is unconditional, which means that there are no stipulations to which households must agree to obtain the cash transfer.
-Beneficiaries of this program receive cash payments regularly, and the heads of the households can choose in which areas to invest, continuing to receive financial assistance regardless of how they choose to spend it.90 To offset costs of education, bonuses have been given to households with children enrolled in primary or secondary school,91 but there is no requirement for reporting attendance.92 Because the SCTP has a more indirect procedure than conditional cash transfer programs, the specific ways it addresses education deficiencies are not as explicit, as parents can choose to use the assistance for other
+Beneficiaries of this program receive cash payments regularly, and the heads of the households can choose in which areas to invest, continuing to receive financial assistance regardless of how they choose to spend it.
+91 To offset the costs of education, bonuses have been given to households with children enrolled in primary or secondary school, 92 but there is no requirement for reporting attendance.
+93 Because the SCTP has a more indirect procedure than conditional cash transfer programs, the specific ways it addresses education deficiencies are not as explicit, as parents can choose to use the assistance for other needs.
+Despite its more indirect approach to encouraging education, the research shows